Idevswork/idevs-foundation/docs/LOGGING.md

-# IdevsWork Foundation - Logging
+# Idevs Foundation - Logging

 The Foundation framework provides comprehensive logging support through the `ILogManager` interface and static `Log` class, making it easy to get loggers throughout your application.